-Canada will only negotiate a Comprehensive Land Claim agreement with the Dehcho which is "comparable" to other agreements in the NWT.
-Under a "comparable" formula, the DFN would own between 34,000 and 70,000 square kilometres of the Dehcho Territory, depending upon how DFN interests are compared to other settlement areas and how many communities remain part of the Dehcho (the original offer was approximately 46,000 sq km, which was reduced to 39,000 sq km when ADK left the Dehcho and will be further reduced if KFN leaves).
-DFN would also participate in management of lands throughout the rest of the Dehcho territory through the Mackenzie Valley LWB and the MVEIRB and traditional harvesting rights of DFN members would be preserved on all Crown lands throughout the Dehcho territory.
+Canada will only negotiate a Comprehensive Claim agreement with the Dehcho which is "comparable" to other agreements in the NWT.
+Under a "comparable" formula, Dehcho communities would own between 34,000 and 70,000 square kilometres of the Dehcho Territory, depending upon how DFN interests are compared to other settlement areas and how many communities remain part of the Dehcho (the original offer was approximately 46,000 sq km, which was reduced to 39,000 sq km when ADK left the Dehcho and will be further reduced if KFN leaves).
+Under Canada's offer, Dehcho communities would also participate in management of lands in the rest of the Dehcho territory through the Mackenzie Valley LWB and the MVEIRB, and traditional harvesting rights of DFN members would be preserved on Crown lands throughout the territory.